 How much you’ll get for your money varies significantly depending on where you’re living in Germany, and in each city, you can easily double or triple the estimated minimums by looking for a central location or a larger, family property.

-It is also worth noting that rooms are typically on the smaller side (particularly by American standards), with two bedroom apartments under 65 square metres being common.
+It is also worth noting that rooms are typically on the smaller side, with two-bedroom apartments under 65 square meters being common.

-Average rents in Germany are typically described as a cost per square metre.
+Average rents in Germany are typically described as a cost per square meter.

-According to the Federal Institute for Building, Urban and Spatial Research, the apartments in Germany are rented out for an average of €8 a square metre, with prices ranging from around €4 per square metre (Wunsiedel/Vogtlandkreis) to €10 (Berlin) to €16 (Munich).
+According to the Federal Institute for Building, Urban and Spatial Research, the apartments in Germany are rented out for an average of €8 a square meter, with prices ranging from around €4 per square meter (Wunsiedel/Vogtlandkreis) to €10 (Berlin) to €16 (Munich).

 This means that even if you take over a lease from a friend or rent an identical unit in the same building, the rent for the new lease may be much higher.
 In 2015, rent control laws (Mietpreisbremse) were introduced, but a report by the German Institute for Economic Research in 2018 found that they had only had an effect on a tiny proportion of tenants.